ildar-shaimordanov/my-scripts/README.md

 # CommaFeed Windows runner

-`commafeed` is the platform-independent Java-bases self-hosted RSS reader.
+`commafeed` is the platform-independent Java-based self-hosted RSS reader.
 It is located at https://github.com/Athou/commafeed.

 `commafeed-win` is the trivial extension for controlling `commafeed` from